-We’ve tried a dozen different methods for fighting germs, none of which have really been all of that successful, so my goal for Winter 2011 is to boost our immunity so that we can take the germs on rather than hiding from them.
+We’ve tried a dozen different methods for fighting germs, none of which have really been all that successful, so my goal for Winter 2011 is to boost our immunity so that we can take the germs on rather than hide from them, staying healthy.

-Here is how we’re boosting our immunity this winter:
+Here is how we’re boosting our immune system this winter:

-It seems simplistic, but as I become more aware of the health benefits of seasonal produce, it seems like simple may be the thing that’s missing.
-Our fridge is stocked with clementines and we eat a few every day for a natural burst of Vitamin C.
+It seems simplistic, but as I become more aware of the health benefits of seasonal produce, it seems simple may be the thing that’s missing.
+Our fridge is stocked with clementines, and we eat a few every day for a natural burst of Vitamin C.

-Myra from My Blessed Life recently posted this recipe for elderberry syrup, and it’s something I keep coming across as an essential part of a natural medicine cabinet to be taken daily as a preventative measure.
+Myra from My Blessed Life recently posted this recipe for elderberry syrup.
+I keep coming across as an essential part of a natural medicine cabinet to be taken daily as a preventative measure.
 The best thing about it?
 It tastes good, so children take it without a fight.
 Making elderberry syrup is on my must-do list for this weekend!

 Zinc is a mineral that supports a healthy immune system, and while there are some natural ways to get it, we’ve been enjoying the Vitamin C with Zinc Super Chews that Genesis Today sent us as a way to get zinc into our regular diet.

-In another example of the benefits of seasonal produce, carrots, sweet potatoes and winter squash all contain high levels of beta carotene to help you stay healthy, which is turned into Vitamin A in your body and helps heal your mucous membranes.
+In another example of the benefits of seasonal produce, carrots, sweet potatoes, and winter squash all contain high levels of beta carotene to help you stay healthy, which is turned into Vitamin A in your body and helps heal your mucous membranes.

-As mothers, our first response when our kids feel bad or start to develop a fever is often to give them tylenol or motrin to bring the fever down.
+As mothers, our first response when our kids feel bad or start to develop a fever is often to give them Tylenol or Motrin to bring the fever down.
 We usually hold off on fever reducers when cuddling and resting are enough to keep the girls comfortable because a fever is actually very effective at fighting viruses.
-We do watch them closely and give them medicine if the fever starts to climb too high for our comfort level or if they’re unable to sleep or eat because of it, though.
+We watch them closely and give them medicine if the fever starts to climb too high for our comfort level or if they’re unable to sleep or eat because of it.

-Like most things natural, I am slowly learning more and making changes to our family’s approach to illness so that we can stay healthy.
+Like most natural things, I am slowly learning more and changing our family’s approach to illness so that we can stay healthy.

 For more natural immunity boosters, watch this video from Dr. Lindsey Duncan from Genesis Today: